-Public Agency Risk Management Services, Inc. (PARMS) is presently contracting with the PACT to provide management services.
-PARMS serves both the PACT and the Nevada Public Agency Insurance Pool (POOL) as the Executive Director/Administrator.
+Public Agency Risk Management Services, Inc. (PARMS) is presently contracted with PACT to provide management services.
+PARMS serves both PACT and the Nevada Public Agency Insurance Pool (POOL) as the Executive Director/Administrator.
 PARMS is a service corporation wholly owned by Mr. Wayne Carlson.
-Management fees paid under this contract for years ended June 30, 2007 and 2006 was \$ 396,756 and \$396,756 respectively.
+Management fees paid under this contract for years ended June 30, 2008 and 2007 was \$408,778 and \$396,756, respectively.